A Chipmunk Christmas: Plot

-The special starts out with a doctor visiting the family of a sick boy named Tommy.
-He admits that the chance of Tommy recovering before Christmas is bleak.
+A doctor visits the Waterford family, whose son Tommy is ill.
+The doctor admits that the chance of Tommy recovering before Christmas is bleak.
 Meanwhile, the Chipmunks have a recording session.
 Alvin is not very happy about having to work on Christmas, but after Dave tells him that he can play his prized Golden Echo harmonica, he suggests that Dave can get everything set up in the studio while he and his brothers go window shopping.
 Dave agrees to this, and tells them not to be late.
 At the music store, Alvin sees another Golden Echo harmonica, and tells his own harmonica that it's the best harmonica in the world.
 At that moment, Tommy's mother and sister arrive at the store, and he overhears Tommy's sister tell her mother that if Tommy had the Golden Echo harmonica, it would make him feel better.
 Alvin feels bad about Tommy's illness, so much that during the recording session, he can't sing in tune with the others.
-Dave gives the Chipmunks a break, so Alvin goes to Tommy's house and presents him with his (Alvin's) own harmonica, returning in time to finish the session.
+Dave gives the Chipmunks a break, so Alvin visits the Waterfords' house and presents Tommy with his (Alvin's) own harmonica, returning in time to finish the session.

-Later, while the Chipmunks are decorating the tree, Simon and Theodore congratulate Alvin for what he did, and Alvin tells Simon and Theodore that they can't tell Dave about the harmonica, as Dave gave it to Alvin long ago, and Alvin is worried that Dave's feelings would be hurt if he learned what happened.
+Later, while the Chipmunks are decorating the tree, Simon and Theodore congratulate Alvin for what he did.
+However, Alvin tells Simon and Theodore that they can't tell Dave, as the harmonica was a gift from him to Alvin, and Alvin fears Dave's feelings would be hurt if he learned what happened.
 Alvin plans to save his money and buy a new harmonica after Christmas, but when Dave gets a phone call from Carnegie Hall that they want Alvin to play his harmonica on Christmas Eve, Alvin is forced to make a plan to get enough money for a new harmonica.

-The Chipmunks gather up all the dogs in the neighbourhood, and set up a photo booth, where children can have their photo taken with Santa Claus (Alvin).
-Unfortunately, the presence of a cat ruins the whole thing, and draws Dave's attention.
+The Chipmunks gather up all the dogs in the neighborhood, and set up a photo booth, where children can have their photo taken with Santa Claus (Alvin).
+Unfortunately, the presence of a cat draws Dave's attention.
 As Simon and Theodore are unable to tell him the truth, Dave mistakes Alvin's actions for greed, and sends him to his room.
 This leads to a dream sequence involving Clyde Crashcup, who says that he has invented Christmas (which is now February 12) and Santa (Abraham Lincoln in a sleigh consisting of a hollowed-out pumpkin pulled by four elephants).
 Alvin tells him he needs money, and when Dave comes to check up on him, he is saying "money" in his sleep, causing Dave to give up.